IBM/JTOpen-test/README.testing.txt

 The report will be generated in ct/latest758AA.html

-Tests supported by JDRunit are specified in the ini/testbase.ini file.
+Tests supported by JDRunit are specified in the ini/testbase.ini and (optionally, ini/testbase2.ini) files.

 Testcases run for regression purposes for JTOpen can be found in the following files: ini/regressionBaseA.ini     -- toolbox tests